javascript-tutorial/zh.javascript.info/1-js/09-classes/01-class/article.md

 Still, there are important differences.

-1. First, a function created by `class` is labelled by a special internal property `[[FunctionKind]]:"classConstructor"`.
+1. First, a function created by `class` is labelled by a special internal property `[[IsClassConstructor]]: true`.
 So it's not entirely the same as creating it manually.

     The language checks for that property in a variety of places.
 For example, unlike a regular function, it must be called with `new`: